pierregermain/MyDrupal/d8/bam/readme.markdown

 We create a init file that creates the Request and Response classes.
 Now we have 2 pages that uses that init file.

-### Creating an Front Controller
+### Creating a Front Controller

 Example: `19-symfony-front-controller`

 We want to route all request to one file.
-We will add an .htaccess file for that to happen.
+We will add an .htaccess that redirects all traffic to front.php

-In that file we define the `/hello` and `/bye` routes
+In that file we define the `/hello` and `/bye` routes.

-Now hello.php and bye.php just define the response class, but do not requiere the init file nor do they send the response.
+Now `hello.php` and `bye.php` just define a response class, they do not require the `init.php` nor do they need to send the response.